 - Urinating more often than usual.

 - Having blurred vision.

-Most pregnant women urinate more often and feel more hungry.
-So having these symptoms doesn't always mean that a woman has diabetes.
-But if you have these symptoms at any time during pregnancy, talk with your doctor so that you can be tested for diabetes.
+It's common to urinate more often and feel more hungry during pregnancy.
+So having these symptoms doesn't always mean that you have gestational diabetes.
+But if you have these symptoms at any time during pregnancy, talk with your doctor.
+Your doctor can help you get tested for diabetes.

-- The mother may have high blood pressure caused by preeclampsia.
+- You may have high blood pressure caused by preeclampsia.

-- The baby may grow too large.
-If a developing baby gets too much sugar, the baby may grow larger than normal.
-A large baby can be injured during vaginal birth and may need to be delivered by cesarean section.
+- Your baby may grow too large.
+Babies who get too much sugar can grow larger than normal.
+A large baby can be too big for a vaginal birth and may need to be delivered by cesarean section.

-- The baby's blood sugar level may drop too low after birth.
+- Your baby's blood sugar level may drop too low after birth.
 The baby may need to be given extra sugar.

-- The baby may develop other treatable problems after birth.
-These include low blood calcium levels, high bilirubin levels, and too many red blood cells.
+- Your baby may develop other treatable problems after birth.
+These may include low blood calcium levels, high bilirubin levels, or too many red blood cells.

 When to Call a Doctor

 Call 911 or other emergency services right away if: